maplibre/workshop/README.md

 Then run martin again to serve those tiles:

 ```
-martin /data/dc.mbtiles /data/benches.mbtiles
+martin   --webui enable-for-all   /data/dc.mbtiles /data/benches.mbtiles
 ```

 In maputnik, add the new source using `https://{public URL for your Martin instance}/benches` - lets call it `benches`.
 You can then add a new layer to the map using the `benches` source.
-For example, you can add a circle layer that shows benches in Mostar.
+For example, you can add a circle layer that shows benches in DC.

 ![maputnik](assets/add-source.png)